 - Keep your horse’s stall and paddocks free of fresh manure and urine.

 - Use fly predators to eat larvae so they don’t even hatch.

 - Bust out the fly traps.
 Put them in places away from your horse to lure the flies over there.

 - Use fly masks and fly boots.
 Stomping is no fun.

-- Remember that flies work in different ways – some hunt by sight, some by smell.
+- Remember that flies hunt for meals differently – some hunt by sight, some by smell.
 Your fly spray won’t cover all of them.

 An easy way to protect your horse’s legs.

 When choosing a fly spray for your horse, you have zillions of choices.
 If you do decide to go the homemade route, here are a few thoughts when it comes to being the chef:

 - Try a very diluted product first, lots of water, tiny amounts of oils.
 Oils (and any ingredient) can cause reactions.